Home » Holidays Seasonal » Rustic Flag for 4th of July

 Add Stars

-Now that you have your red and white boards, tape off the corner and do a blue washed square.
+Now that you have your red and white boards, tape off the corner and do a blue-washed square.
 Add stars to your liking.
 I really like the primitive look of my rustic flag.

 I made a star template by laying a piece of printer paper on my computer monitor and tracing a star pattern I found by doing a Google image search.
 After tracing the star on the paper, I cut the shape out of a piece of cardstock.

 I made this in less than an hour.
 These 7 planks were cut down to about 36 inches.
 The 7 planks added up to about 24 inches in height.
-I used two of the pieces left over to nail the planks together on the back.
+I used two of the leftover pieces to nail the planks together on the back.

 Updated to add: